 If you’re looking for the official rules, there are a few versions available for free:

-• D&D Free Rules (2024) – free version of the current, 2024 edition rules, hosted online by D&D Beyond.
-Doesn’t include everything in the full rules, but has more than enough to get you started.
+• D&D Basic Rules (2024) – free version of the current, 2024 edition rules, hosted online by D&D Beyond.
+This doesn’t include everything in the full rules, but has more than enough to get you started, especially since its update in April 2025.
 Doesn’t require an account to access.

-• D&D Basic Rules (2014) – free version of the 2014 edition rules, also hosted online by D&D Beyond.
-D&D Beyond also offers The Lost Mines of Phandelver, the original starter adventure for the 2014 edition of D&D; it’s free, but unlike the rules requires a D&D Beyond account to claim it.
-(The adventure will work with the 2024 rules, too.)
+• D&D Basic Rules (2014) – free version of the 2014 edition rules, also hosted by D&D Beyond.
+You can also get The Lost Mines of Phandelver, the original starter adventure for the 2014 edition of D&D; it’s free, but unlike the rules requires a D&D Beyond account to claim it.
+(It works with the 2024 rules, too.)

 Player Safety Resources